kevinaloys/ripper/README.rst

 - Ability to Save in a Particular Directory.
 - Default get.
 Rip Images of Type '.jpg'.
 - For more, Specify Format of the Image.
 - Simple Save.
-Images Saved to Folder defaulting to Title of the Web Page.
+Images Saved to Folder having same name while creating a ripper.

 Usage